AnmolDixitB13/Python/README.md

 # Python

-As and when I will develop a project/mini project in python, I upload it here for the following reason(s):
+As and when I will develop a project/mini project in Python, I upload it here for the following reason(s):

     i.
 As a reference to people who are working on similar project(s) ii.
 For others to take new ideas about their upcoming/undergoing project(s)